-For these reasons along with the availability of so many alternative facial filling agents, we do not recommend Fat Transfers to the face as the first option.
+For these reasons along with the availability of so many alternative facial filling agents, we do not recommend Fat Transfers to the face as a first option.
 Rather, unless a patient specifically requests Fat Transfer to the face, we reserve Fat Transfers for:

 Fat Transfer, also called Autologous Fat Transfer or Fat Auto-Grafting, involves removing fat cells from one part of your body and transferring them to another area that needs to be filled.

 Donor sites can be anywhere where there is ample or excess fat.
 Commonly the outer thighs, buttocks or abdomen are used.
-The fat is first removed very gently with a special syringe in order to avoid traumatising the fat cells, the fat is then processed to remove its oils and body fluids, and finally the fat is transferred to special syringes for injection into the area needing to be filled.
+The fat is first removed very gently with a special syringe in order to avoid traumatising the fat cells, the fat is then processed to remove its oils and body fluids, and finally the fat is transferred to special syringes for injection into the area to be filled.